 On the other hand, if you notice condensation between the insulated glass panes, then a problem has occurred.
 Interior vapor means the seal between the panes broke, and outside air has entered the space.
 If the door never sustained damage or rough usage, it may well be a warranty issue, and you should make a service request.

 If you think you have a problem with a sliding glass door that may be covered under warranty, we want to help.
 Please call our Warranty Department at 321-426-7548 to submit a service request.
 Since difficulties with sliding glass doors rarely constitute an emergency, please refrain from calling the emergency number and do allow us two days to respond to your request.
 We’ll schedule a service appointment sometime between 8 a.m. and 4 p.m. on a weekday.
 If possible, your service superintendent will try to make repairs at the appointment.
-If the issue requires service from MI Windows and Doors, we’ll send off a work order for you.
+If the issue requires service we’ll send off a work order for you.
 With regular, easy maintenance, your sliding glass doors should operate well for years to come.

 When it comes to your family’s safety, smoke and carbon monoxide detectors are on duty 24 hours a day seven days a week.
 They sit silently in the background waiting to alert you at the first sign of danger.
 They can alert you to high levels of carbon monoxide as you sleep, or alert you that the cookies are done, well…overdone.
 Statistically, 60% of fire-related deaths occur in homes that do not currently have a working smoke detector.
 That’s why it’s so important to periodically confirm they are in good working order.
 Your new Viera Builders home comes with smoke detectors installed in every bedroom with a minimum of one per floor and combo smoke/carbon monoxide detectors in the adjoining hallway.
 They are battery operated and hard wired.
 The hard wiring allows the detectors to communicate with each other so when one goes off, they all go off.